Components of State Anti-Bullying Laws and Regulations

 - Descriptions of the type of behavior expected from students and employees;

-- Statements of the consequences for a student or employee who commits an act of bullying or harassment;
+- Disciplinary consequences for a student or employee who commits an act of bullying or harassment;

 - Procedures for reporting and investigations;